British Values at Bishop Gilpin

 Equalities day builds upon our school value of equality, with visits from, for example: speakers with disabilities, the LGBT+ group from a local secondary school, Merton Muslim Women and an Indian dance troupe.
 The day ends with a reflection on the life of Jo Cox MP and her conviction that “we are far more united and have far more in common with each other than things that divide us”.

-RE lessons provide children with a secure grounding in the major world religions and following feedback from parents/carers and the CofE guidance, we are now in the process of building in other worldviews.
+RE lessons provide children with a secure grounding in the major world religions and following feedback from parents/carers and the CofE guidance, we now include other worldviews in RE lessons.

 The school has strong links with St Mary’s and St Mark’s churches: members of the clergy lead collective worship each week and the children regularly attend services at the churches.
 In addition, visits are arranged to other religions’ places of worship, such as the Wat Buddhapadipa Temple.